Full-Time: Four years, Five years with Sandwich

 Preston (Campus code: U)

 During your Foundation Entry Year you will study alongside peers from related courses, whilst you gain a broad introduction to the principles and concepts of engineering, underpinned by a sound knowledge and understanding of scientific principles.
-You’ll be taught by research-informed specialist staff in state-of-the-art laboratories and will benefit from the introduction of a new £30 million Engineering Innovation Centre on campus, which is due to open early 2019.
+You’ll be taught by research-informed specialist staff in state-of-the-art laboratories and will benefit from the new £30 million Engineering Innovation Centre on campus.

 Our typical offer is 72 UCAS Points.
 We operate a flexible admissions policy and treat everyone as an individual.
 This means that we will take into consideration your educational achievements and predicted grades (where applicable) together with your application as a whole, including work experience and personal statement.
 General Studies accepted